 Your gemstone should not be exposed to chemicals or salt as this can cause erosion and sudden changes in temperature can lead to the gemstone fracturing.

 Diamonds have the reputation of being one of the toughest materials known to man, yet they are still likely to chip if they are hit in the right spot.
+They are hugely popular for things like earring and rings though, and many people will buy them from companies like Green Diamonds to get the perfect piece of jewellery.
 Diamonds are generally worn every day and so it is important to get them checked out regularly by a specialist who can inspect the diamond and the ring for damage.
 Cleaning at home using the following methods will also ensure that they continue to sparkle.

 - Mixing detergent and some warm water, use an eyebrow brush to clean the diamond ring.
 Once finished place the ring in a sieve and rinse under cold water before drying it with a lint free cloth.

 - Mix household ammonia and cold water to a ratio of 50:50 and place the ring in the solution for half an hour.
 Once removed, use a soft toothbrush around the mounting, give it one more wash in the solution before using tissue to remove any excess moisture.

 - Commercial liquid jewellery cleaner will really make a difference.
 Follow the instructions carefully and you will have a ring that is exceptionally clean.